the main vine, not the loose one. Kei hopu tōu ringa kei te aka tāepa, engari

 which.
 I will come around and tell you which is your guess and

-tell.
-I challenge you to repeat this task and see if you can sort
+happens.
+I challenge you to repeat this task and see if you

 We need to learn to use probability to select a "random sample"